Group equivariant Radon-Nikod\'ym property and its characterizations: Definitions, basic properties and examples

 \section{Definitions, basic properties and examples}

 In this section, we introduce the central definitions of the paper and show their basic properties.
-More specifically, we focus on the $G$-versions of dentability, Radon-Nikodým, Bishop-Phelps, Krein-Milman, and Lindenstrauss A properties.
+More specifically, we focus on the $G$-versions of dentability, Radon-Nikodým, Bishop-Phelps, Krein-Milman, and Lindenstrauss' property A.